 The following rules govern the Kinsta affiliate system.
 They describe the code of conduct, penalties and how we intend to pay commissions

-We carry out hold our services to the highest level of professionalism.
+We hold our services to the highest level of professionalism.
 This includes the affiliate system and our affiliates as well.
 The following behavior is prohibited and will lead to immediate account supension and/or temination.

 Approved commissions are commissions which are due to be paid to affiliates but have not been transferred yet.
 Paid commissions are commissions which have been approved and subsequently paid.

 Approved commissions are always due and will be paid, regardless of a subscription's status.
 If a commission is approved and subsequently the subscription is canceled, the commission is still to be paid.

 The only events which would prevent an approved commission from being paid are:

 The currency used throughout this documentation and within the affiliate system is the United States Dollar (USD).
 All amounts are calculated and paid to affiliates in USD.

 The Kinsta Affiliate system offers one-time commissions and recurring commissions after subscriptions referred by affiliates.
 Kinsta’s decision on all matters in relation to the calculation of one-time and recurring commissions is final and will be made in accordance with these rules.

 One-time commissions are approved once for each subscription when all the following are true at once: